garrison0/moodmusic/README.md

-this is the site i made to stroke my ego
+this is unfortunately my blog